 - Pay the registration fee and you’re done!

 Remember that SAT is not necessarily a test of your vocabulary or mathematical aptitude; it’s rather a test of your problem-solving and comprehension skills.
 So focus on getting a deeper and more thorough understanding of the question types.
-As with any change, preparing for the digital SAT will be a little chaotic in the beginning.
+As with any change, preparing for the digital SAT will be a little chaotic in the beginning but by solving the practice questions for the digital SAT, you will be well-prepared to ace the exam.
 Stay tuned to our blogs to get the most relevant and latest information and resources about the digital SAT.